AlbertNdengeyintwali/Comparing-Malaria-Vector-Species-Composition/README.md

 ## Results

-his section presents the findings from the analysis of malaria vector species composition using a Poisson Generalized Linear Model (GLM) in relation to the implementation of Indoor Residual Spraying (IRS) and Long-Lasting Insecticide-Treated Nets (LLINs) across various studies.
+This section presents the findings from the analysis of malaria vector species composition using a Poisson Generalized Linear Model (GLM) in relation to the implementation of Indoor Residual Spraying (IRS) and Long-Lasting Insecticide-Treated Nets (LLINs) across various studies.
 The results provide insights into shifts in vector population dynamics, emphasizing the relative abun-